Ragubans/jump/README.md

 ## Reverse jump

 Bad jumps happen.
-Somethimes we're looking for a directory the isn't the most scored one at the moment.
+Sometimes we're looking for a directory the isn't the most scored one at the moment.
 Imagine the following jump database:

     /Users/genadi/Development/society/website